 This island paradise first saw settlers in the 8th or 9th C, but Mafia became a more important settlement during the 12th to 14th C when it held a key position in the East African trading routes.

-7 Tarangire National Park
+7. Tarangire National Park

 During the dry season, Tarangire National Park has one of the highest concentrations of migratory wildlife.
 Wildebeest, zebra, buffalo, impala, gazelle, hartebeest and eland crowd the lagoons.
-One of the most noticeable highlights of Tarangire National Park is the baobab trees that dot the grassy landscape.
+The park is also known for its large population of elephants, and the baobab trees that dot the grassy landscape.

 The park is excellent for birdwatching, with more than 300 species recorded in Tarangire.
 These species include buzzards, vultures, herons, storks, kites, falcons and eagles.

-8 Pemba Island
+8. Pemba Island

 Pemba is a major world clove producer and is also well known for the juju traditions of medicine and magic.
 People come from throughout East Africa to learn from the voodoo and traditional healers or seek a cure.